 Does updating PHP break my site?

-There’s very little chance that your website might break after an upgrade.
+There’s very little chance that your site might break after an upgrade.
 But that’s nothing to stress about as you can easily roll back to the previous version.
 Plus, you can use the backup files as well.

 The best version of PHP for WordPress is always the latest one.
 It comes with new security, better features, and tons of improvements.
-Use the latest version of PHP to improve your website speed and load time.
+Use the latest version of PHP to improve your site speed and load time.

 If you need help, please contact our support team for assistance upgrading PHP versions.